All Episodes

 Why then laugh at Bush's warning that dictatorships shelter terrorists and feed resentment and radicalism and seek, get ready for that bell to ring, weapons of mass destruction.

-Now to be sure there's a compelling argument that Bush overuses these words or uses them to justify unwise policies, terror and weapons of mass destruction can be invoked effectively and cynically to raise levels of public fear and alarm.
+Terror and weapons of mass destruction can be invoked effectively and cynically to raise levels of public fear and alarm.

-Certainly Bush has in practice proven less than fully committed to his stated desire to spread freedom and democracy throughout the world.
+Certainly Bush has, in practice, proven less than fully committed to his stated desire to spread freedom and democracy throughout the world.

 How can they write that?